 At a foundational level, developing holistic and structural change within Australian archaeology begins in the classroom.
 It is here that future generations of archaeologists learn and begin to apply archaeological methods and theories that not only represent best practise but increasingly are also culturally competent and inclusive.
 As increasing numbers of graduates enter the profession as specialists in Indigenous Archaeology, so too is the discipline welcoming Indigenous Australians as both teachers and students of archaeology.
 The drive to underpin, integrate and incorporate cultural knowledges, processes and protocols into learning systems are increasing through holistic and ethical frameworks.
 Whilst these changes are occurring on an ad hoc basis, there are growing numbers who seek to see this reform applied consistently across the nation.
 In this session, we invite archaeologists, students and Traditional Custodians to discuss their approaches to and experience of strategies for the integration of truth-telling and decolonising of courses, syllabi and curriculums; strategies promoting inclusive teaching; embedding Indigenous cultures, knowledges and perspectives in our teaching and learning; and approaches to recruitment and retention.

-Convenors: Georgia Roberts, La Trobe University, Melissa Marshall, The Notre Dame University Australia, Chris Wilson, Flinders University, Dave Johnston, Australian Indigenous Archaeologists Association, Jacinta Koolmatrie, South Australian Museum and Ken Hayward, Edith Cowan University
+Convenors: Georgia Stannard, La Trobe University, Melissa Marshall, The Notre Dame University Australia, Chris Wilson, Flinders University, Dave Johnston, Australian Indigenous Archaeologists Association and Ken Hayward, Edith Cowan University

 When the Rivers (Don’t) Flow: The Impact of Changing Flows on Culture and Heritage